 Arrive in Prince Rupert.
-Make your way to the Eagle Bluff Bed & Breakfast to check in and stow your gear.
-You may check-in any time during the day.
+Make your way to the Highliner Hotel & Conference Centre to check in and stow your gear.
+Official check-in time is 3 PM, but if your room is ready before that they will let you check in earlier.
+You can stow your luggage with them while waiting to check-in.
 If you arrive early in the day feel free to sightsee or check the town out.
-Plan on assembling at the Eagle Bluff at 6 PM for an informal "meet & greet".
-Shortly following this we will head out for dinner together.
+Plan on assembling in the lobby of the Highligher at 6 PM for an informal "meet & greet".
+Shortly following you'll head out for dinner together.